dicebear/dicebear/website/pages/licenses/index.md

 # Licenses

-While our code is MIT licensed, the designs are licensed under different licenses that the designers can choose themselves. **Some licenses require attribution.** You must respect both licenses if you want to use avatars from DiceBear.
+While our code is MIT licensed, the designs are licensed under different licenses that the designers can choose themselves.

 <Licenses />